edgexfoundry/edgex-docs/docs_src/microservices/core/metadata/Ch-Metadata.md

 !!! edgey - "EdgeX 2.3"
     Units of Measure is new in EdgeX 2.3

-Core metadata will read unit of measure configuration (see TOML example below) located in `UoM.UoMFile` during startup.
+Core metadata will read unit of measure configuration (see configuration example below) located in `UoM.UoMFile` during startup.

 When validation is turned on (`Writable.UoM.Validation` is set to `true`), all device profile `units` (in device resource, device properties) will be validated against the list of units of measure by core metadata.